Limows/SDL-ColorLines/EZX/README.md

 ## Controls

  - Joystick - directions
- - Minus or Plus or Joystick center - select
+ - Camera or Plus or Joystick center - select
+ - Minus - new game
- - Red Button - back to menu
+ - Hangout - back to menu
+ - Ring - about

 ## Features